NawafAlOthman/React-Sudoku/README.md

  React Sudoku

-Checklist:
+initial checklist:

--  Get Basic game to work
+-  Get the base game to work
 -  Set a timer to let the user know how long it took them to finish
 -  let users get another puzzle whenever they want